 It is therefore necessary to examine and investigate whether this technology can also be used for e-learning.
 In the area of AR and VR, we are already seeing some developments.

-To improve readability, we talk in the rest of this blog article about VR, but we also refer to AR and Mixed Reality.
+To improve readability, we spend the rest of this blog article talking about about VR, but we also refer to AR and Mixed Reality.

-For the students we see possibilities to interact in a virtual environment with different characters and items.
-For the student, the experience is so namely more realistic and therefore, compared to the more traditional online training, such as the use of video and / or content, also longer fascinated.
+For students, we see possibilities to interact in a virtual environment with different characters and items.
+For the student, the experience is more realistic and, compared to traditional online training, such as with the use of video and / or content, also more interesting.

-What examples and developments do we see in the market of e-learning and should companies prepare for its use?
+What examples and developments do we see in the e-learning market and should companies prepare for their use?

 Examples of how VR is already being used in e-learning

-The use of VR on the e-learning market is nothing new.
+The use of VR in the e-learning market is nothing new.
 In North America in particular, we are already seeing some applications at large companies.

 Google offers free VR headsets to schools.

 NASA uses VR to train astronauts and prepare them for new missions.